DaxStudio/DaxStudio-Docs/docs/tutorials/getting-connected.md

 title: Getting Connected
 ---

-There are a number of different connection options in DAX Studio the following guid will run through all the different data sources that you can connect to.
+There are a number of different connection options in DAX Studio the following guide will run through all the different data sources that you can connect to.

 - [PowerPivot](#powerpivot)
 - [Power BI Desktop](#pbidesktop)